nknorg/nkn/README.md

 The last line of the output is the public key of this wallet, and the second last line is the wallet address.
 A wallet address always starts with `N`.

-Wallet information will be saved at `wallet.dat` and it's encrypted with the password you provided when creating the wallet.
+Wallet information will be saved at `wallet.json` and it's encrypted with the password you provided when creating the wallet.
 So please make sure you pick a strong password and remember it!